statisticsnorway/helm-charts/README.md

 ## Updating Helm charts

-1. Update the chart under the source directory
+1. Update the Helm chart in the `source/` directory
-1. Add release notes to the helm charts README.md file
+1. Add release notes to the helm charts `CHANGELOG.md` file
-1. Increment the version string in the Charts.yaml file
+1. Increment the version string in the `Charts.yaml` file
+1. Update the `Values` descriptions using the "[helm-docs](https://github.com/norwoodj/helm-docs)" command
 1. Run unit tests `helm unittest source/ssb-chart`
-1. Validate the changes to the test snapshots and rerun above command with "-u" switch
+1. Validate the changes to the test snapshots and rerun unit tests with `-u` to update
-1. Run the `./bin/build.sh` script
+1. Run the `./bin/build.sh` script to package the new release
 1. Commit the changes to a branch
 1. You can test from the branch in a HelmRelease by changing the repository path